What are Spanish Moss?

 How to care for Spanish Moss?

-Spanish Moss should receive bright, indirect sunlight or fluorescent light.
+- They thrive in bright, indirect sunlight or fluorescent light

-Always keep them in a well ventilates area as they receives all of its nutrients from the air.
+- Always keep them in a well ventilated area as they receive all of their nutrients from the air.

-Keep Spanish Moss moist as much as possible, so mist the plant whenever it is dry.
+- Keep them moist as much as possible, so mist the plant whenever it is dry.
 Avoid misting if the plant is already damp, as too much moisture is not good for the plant either.

-- The plant uses itself as fertilizer, it does not typically need to be fertilized.
+- The plant uses itself as fertilizer and does not typically need to be fertilized.

 Healthy or not healthy?